BNA Basic Reference Rate in Angola

 BNA Basic Reference Rate (%, eop) | 15.50 | 20.00 | 19.50 | 18.00 | 19.50 |

-Policymakers deliver fifth hold in a row: At its meeting on 17–18 March, the Monetary Policy Committee of the National Bank of Angola (BNA) decided to maintain the BNA Rate at 19.50%.
-This decision marked the fifth consecutive hold since July 2024.
-Meanwhile, the Bank cut the liquidity absorption facility rate by 100 basis points to 17.50%.
+Policymakers deliver sixth straight hold: At its meeting on 20–21 May, the Monetary Policy Committee of the National Bank of Angola (BNA) decided to maintain the BNA Rate at 19.50%.
+This was the sixth consecutive hold since July 2024, with rates remaining at some of the highest levels in recent years.
+Meanwhile, the Bank cut the mandatory reserve ratio from 20.00% to 19.00% to increase liquidity in the Angolan financial system.

 Download one of our sample reports to visualize what a Consensus Forecast is and see our Angolan interest rate projections.